 The Land Assets are managed to achieve a real net return target of at least 3% over a long-term holding period (Land Assets Return Objective).
 The Land Assets Return Objective includes both income and appreciation, is net of all asset level expenses and fees, net of internal management costs (e.g., the cost of IDL management), net of all fees and costs of program management (e.g., legal and audit), and net of inflation as measured by the Consumer Price Index.
-While the Land Assets Return Objective includes both income and appreciation, the return is expected to be generated primarily from income.
+While the Land Assets Return Objective includes both income.